Tony Jay: United States

 Jay was a devotee of classic Broadway and made several recordings and performances of old-time Broadway lyrics, in spoken-word form.
 A CD of these readings, Speaking of Broadway, was released in 2005; a version recorded in 1996 was entitled Poets on Broadway, as was his website.
 On it Jay recites lyrics written by the likes of Noël Coward, Ira Gershwin, and Oscar Hammerstein, accompanied by synthesized music which he composed.

-Personal life
+Personal life, illness, and death

 Jay began a relationship with Marta MacGeraghty in 1974.
 They had a son, born in 1989.
 They did not marry until 2004, and remained together until Jay's death in 2006.

-Illness and death

 In April 2006, Jay underwent surgery at Cedars-Sinai Medical Center in Los Angeles to remove a non-cancerous tumour from his lungs.
-Afterwards, he became critically ill and was readmitted to Cedars Sinai, where he died on 13 August 2006, aged 73.
+Afterwards, he became critically ill and was readmitted to Cedars Sinai, where he was pronounced dead on 13 August 2006, aged 73.